adivik2000/gpu-accelerated-css/README.md

  * More explanation for how it works
  * More browser tests, removed superfluous vendor-specific CSS
  * Clean up acks and split out best-practices
+ * Add sliders for animation durations
+ * Incorporate animate.css for more tests

 ## License